kailash-manasarovar/statement/docs/index.md

 - Do the criminals play games amongst themselves and the wider porn-addict community about who is going to kill themselves, who will undergo surgery, who would they like to see murdered, or running around naked in a field after a horse?
 - It makes statements I heard from apparent "friends", such as ["Why does someone always have to die?"](timeline/2023/december.md#piano-concert) chilling to the bone.
 - Unsurprisingly, the suicide statistics in Dénia are off the scale.
-- The Dénia Doomsday Manipulation-Machine started life as a methodology for tricking women by cowardly petty-crook misogynists, and was left to spiral into its current monstrous form simply because no-one considered decades of serious sex crimes against women and children worth stopping.
+- The Dénia Doomsday Manipulation-Machine started life as a methodology for tricking women by cowardly petty-crook misogynists, and was left to spiral into its current monstrous form simply because no-one considered porn-driven decades of serious sex crimes against women and children worth stopping.
 - We only have ourselves to blame.

 ![The Dénia Doomsday Manipulation-Machine](content/images/denia-doomsday-machine.png)